 Federal tax incentives: As if building your customer base isn’t enough, the federal government also offers significant incentives to environmentally-friendly businesses.
 The EPA requires manufacturers to adhere to certain regulations designed to prevent pollution, but if you’re putting actual environmental practices into effect, you can benefit from state and federal tax incentives.

 In evaluating the benefits of being environmentally friendly, we have to also look at the detriments.
 In the short term, there could be initial investment costs and employee training, in addition to oversight to ensure that your processes and eco-friendly business practices are being followed companywide.
 However, those initial investments will pay off in the long term as you’re seeing the financial benefits.

 Advantages of Being Environmentally Friendly: It Affects the Bottom Line

 Sustainable.
 Green.
 Eco-friendly.
 No matter how you phrase it, the benefits of being environmentally friendly are undeniable.
 From attracting employees interested in eco-friendly business practices to opening the door to government contracts to the potential for tax incentives, the benefits of being eco-friendly can be huge for a small business owner.
 Getting started is just a question of taking that first step.
 You can start small (for example, consider lowering energy costs by installing LED bulbs) and increase your eco-friendly products and processes over time.
-If you’re ready to take the plunge into having your small business move head-on into the ways of environmentally-friendly businesses, we have some tips for choosing energy-efficient outdoor lighting for your business, and other suggestions.
+If you’re ready to take the plunge into having your small business move head-on into the ways of environmentally-friendly businesses, we have some tips for increasing employee engagement to save energy, energy-efficient outdoor lighting for your business, and other suggestions.
 It will pay off in the long run!